Why You Act That Way When Someone Gets Close

 The Four Attachment Styles: Which One Sounds Like You?

-Secure Attachment: 'Relationships Feel Natural and Safe'
+Secure Attachment: 'Relationships Feel Manageable'

 Anxious Attachment: 'I Need You, But I'm Afraid You'll Leave'